Q: When my pet is boarded is he in a pen with other pets?

 of their grooming.
 This causes less stress to your pet as well as less chance of our

 groomer being injured by an over anxious pet.
 We do try to make exceptions for elderly

 pets and pets with uncontrolled seizure or other serious medical disorders.

 Q: My cat can be nasty.
 Do you ever use tranquilizers?

-are extremely fractious, we will advise you to take them to your own vet to
+them.
+If they are extremely fractious, we will advise you to take them to your own vet to

 Q: Does my dog have to have a 'show dog' haircut?

 A: No. We will groom your dog to your specifications.
-Being a master groomer, Lynn knows how to modify any haircut to suit your needs.
+Being a master groomer, Our

+groomers know how to modify any haircut to suit your needs.
 As long as it doesn't harm

 Frequently Asked Questions

 (508)987-2927 Fax: (508)987-9756